accordproject/governance/README.md

 ### Brand Assets

-Logomarks are available in [blue](https://github.com/accordproject/docs/blob/master/logomark_blue.png), [black](https://github.com/accordproject/docs/blob/master/logomark_black.png) and [white](https://github.com/accordproject/docs/blob/master/logomark_white.png).
+Official versions of the Accord Project logomarks are available in [blue](https://github.com/accordproject/docs/blob/master/logomark_blue.png), [black](https://github.com/accordproject/docs/blob/master/logomark_black.png), and [white](https://github.com/accordproject/docs/blob/master/logomark_white.png).
+The official logo with text is available [here](https://github.com/accordproject/docs/blob/master/textmark_black.png).
 The Pantone swatches are available [here](https://github.com/accordproject/docs/blob/master/colorguide.png) for reference.

+Use of the brand assets is encouraged to demonstrate compatibility with the Accord Project Specification and/or the use of the reference implementations.

 ### Communication